afra-baas/Augmenting_SNLI/README.md

 ## Code (Notebooks)
 I tried to make the notebooks easy to follow.
 However any questions or suggestions for improvement are very welcome.
+The datasets can be downloaded from here, https://drive.google.com/drive/folders/1XAwCJ6oNBTjwkSMMQClx4T_09XNdprhC?usp=sharing.